Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 Public-Private Partnership (PPP) in Heritage Conservation

-Restoration of historical buildings in Indonesia is taking a full swing especially in the historic core of urban areas.
+The restoration of historical buildings in Indonesia is taking a full swing, especially in the historic core of urban areas.
 The local stakeholders start to see the values and possibilities of saving the past for current and future benefits.
 But the government is not in the position to save all historical buildings, the private sector needs to jump in.
 How?
 When?
-Some countries include the Netherlands, the United State of America and India have some valuable knowledge and experiences to share about public-private partnerships.
+Some countries including the Netherlands, the United State of America, and India have some valuable knowledge and experiences to share about public-private partnerships.
 It is about win-win collaborations and a balance between public interest and private initiative.

 HERITAGE hands-on acts as Project Leader for a series of programs to support the public-private partnerships in Indonesia in cooperation with parties from the Netherlands, the United States, and India.

 The Reports of PPP Programs of 2014 (Semarang, Yogyakarta, Jakarta) and 2016 (Jakarta) are available on request.